Arrinera Hussarya

 The Arrinera Hussarya is a sports car project made by Polish automotive manufacturer Arrinera Automotive.
 It was touted by Arrinera as the first supercar designed and engineered in Poland.
 It was named after Poland's Hussar cavalry.

-In 2021, it was announced that according to the latest quarterly report(dated 11.08.21), due to funding problems, the project will not be further developed.

 Prototype

 The prototype of Arrinera premiered on 9 June 2011 to shareholders and investors.
 Some journalists gave the supercar the name "Venocara", although Arrinera Automotive has never officially used that name.
 It featured scissor doors for both the concept car and the production car.

 In August 2012 Arrinera Automotive officially announced the name Hussarya for its new model.
 The name is derived from Poland's Hussar cavalry of the 16th century.

 Specifications

 The Arrinera Hussarya 33 was to be tested with a mid-mounted General Motors-sourced supercharged 6.2-litre V8 producing 800 PS.
-This engine based on GM's LS3 engine, and drives the rear wheels.
+This engine, based on GM's LS3 engine, drives the rear wheels.

 Special editions

 On 18 July 2012, it was announced that Arrinera would produce 33 units of a special "Series 33" version of the Hussarya, with exclusive designs on the exterior and the interior.
 Regular production of this and other Hussarya models appears not to have commenced.